 With recognition from retailers, manufacturers and the world’s best-known brands, the Standard is perceived as a licence to operate for organisations serving global supply chains.

-Certification against Version 6 will begin from 1 February 2020.
-All certificates issued against Version 5 will remain valid until their expiry date.
+Certification against Issue 6 will begin from 1 February 2020.
+All certificates issued against Issue 5 will remain valid until their expiry date.

 The focus for this issue is: